m4r35n357/VisualOptimizers/README.md

 ## Spiral Optimization

 Based on the algorithm described [here](https://en.wikipedia.org/wiki/Spiral_optimization_algorithm).
+Note that current versions of the algorithm use a fixed rotation angle of PI/2; versions using variable theta are now obsolete.
 The code supports both modes of operation described in that link: "Periodic Descent Direction Setting" and "Convergence Setting".

+The implementation in this project uses a "dual" mode in which both "directions of rotation" of the spiral are used, and the best answer selected.
+Use the OpenGL visualizations to see how this works.

 Parameter | Meaning
 ----------|-----------